-Assistant Chief Roy Asher is the Commander the Investigative of Services Bureau.
-The bureau is experienced comprised of and seasoned veterans who have received advanced and specialized training in various disciplines.
-They are tasked to investigate the whole gamut of cases, from a simple misdemeanor case to the most serious and complex felony case, both self-initiated and as follow-up on cases referred by the Patrol Services Bureau. addition. detectives In investigate cases of a non-criminal nature, such as unattended deaths, in order to determine that no foul play was involved.
+Assistant Chief Roy Asher is the Commander Investigative of the Services Bureau.
+The bureau is comprised experienced of and seasoned veterans who have received advanced and specialized training in various disciplines.
+They are tasked to investigate the whole gamut of cases, from a simple misdemeanor case to the most serious and complex felony case, both self-initiated and as follow-up on cases referred by the Patrol Services addition, detectives Bureau.
+In investigate cases of a non-criminal nature, such as unattended deaths, in order to determine that no foul play was involved.
 The Bureau conducts outreach training or presentations.
 This includes, but not limited to, drug and gang awareness resistance education, theft and burglary prevention, and victimization.
 The bureau is divided into three primary Sections: Special Focus Section, General Crimes Section, and Vice Section.